Affiliate links on Android Authority may earn us a commission. Learn more.

 To copy the coordinates, left-click on the latitude and longitude.
-They will be automatically copied to your clipboard so that you can save them for later or paste them into a message to share with others.
+They will be automatically copied to your clipboard, so you can save them or paste them into a message to share with others.

 How to enter coordinates in Google Maps

 If you’ve received a set of coordinates from a friend, finding their location is easy since entering coordinates in Google Maps is the same on desktop and mobile—however, only a few specific formats work when entering coordinates.
 Also, be sure to list your latitude coordinates before your longitude coordinates.

 Note that to format your latitude and longitude so they work in Google Maps, you’ll have to use decimal degrees as follows: